Hemings History, Family Crest & Coats of Arms

 Hemings comes from a place name.
 The roots of this Scottish place name; however date back to the great movement of the Norse Vikings.
 The ancestors of the Hemings family lived in the Orkneys, where the family was found since the early Middle Ages.

 This web page shows only a small excerpt of our Hemings research.
-Another 185 words (13 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653 and 1945 are included under the topic Early Hemings History in all our PDF Extended History products and printed products wherever possible.
+Another 185 words (13 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653, 1945, 1695 and 1684 are included under the topic Early Hemings History in all our PDF Extended History products and printed products wherever possible.

 Spelling and translation were quite undeveloped in the Middle Ages.
 Consequently, the spelling of Scottish names was an inconsistent practice, usually governed by the unique ear of the scribe recording the name.
 Over the years, Hemings was spelled Hemming, Heming, Hemming, Hemmings, Hemyng and others.

 Notable amongst the Clan from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hemings Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in London.